karaokemugen/karaokemugen-server/README.md

 - Expose karaoke sessions to the public via a room code based on subdomain (like abcd.mugen.re)
 - Offer access to the karaoke database online through an API similar to KM App.
 Also serves associated files.
 - Centralize stats uploaded by Karaoke Mugen instances
-- More news at 11.

 # Installation

 Make sure node and yarn are up to date on a machine with at least **2 gb** of ram

 **Requirements:**

-- node 18 or later
+- node 22 or later
 - yarn 3 or later
 - PostgreSQL 12 or later

 **Optional:**

 - [ffmpeg with libfdk_aac and ass](./docs/ffmpeg-build-script.sh) support for generating hardsubs
-- A ftp server for allowing maintainers to upload medias (vsftp is simple and works out)
+- A FTP server for allowing maintainers to upload medias (vsftp is simple and works out)

 [Detailled debian installation instructions](./docs/kmserver-setup-debian.md)